Abstract submission is closed

 On behalf of the Organising Committee, we would like to extend an invitation to all researchers and clinicians to join us at the 2018 Sydney Cancer Conference (SCC2018), being held at the International Convention Centre in Sydney on 11 & 12 October 2018.

-SCC2018 will be the sixth Sydney Cancer Conference and will be co-hosted by the University of Sydney, Macquarie University, Newcastle University, the University of Technology and Canberra University.
+SCC2018 will be the sixth Sydney Cancer Conference and will be co-hosted by the University of Sydney, Macquarie University, Newcastle University, the University of Technology, Canberra University and Western Sydney University.

 SCC2018 will foster the development of our future generation of cancer researchers, and provide a national forum to showcase emerging research and areas of strength in cancer research across Australia.